-Metal roofing, from HACKETT’S Metal Roofing, is available with a limited 40-year paint finish warranty, which lasts 2-3 times longer than traditional asphalt shingles.
+Metal roofing, from HACKETT’S Custom Siding & Metal Roofs, is available with a limited 40-year paint finish warranty, which lasts 2-3 times longer than traditional asphalt shingles.
 1 Year workmanship warranty.

 Our metal roofing solutions are attractive and available in a variety of colors, styles and warranties to fit your needs.
 Contact us today to discuss the specific requirements of your project.